faizanbhagat7/python-desktop-assistant/README.md

 <h2>Requirements</h2>
 👉 python 3.0<br/>
 👉 Required Python packages: smtplib, ssl, os, time, webbrowser, pyautogui, requests, pytube, wolframalpha <br/>
+👉 SQL database should be installed in the device<br/>
+👉 <b>User must change database credentials like username and password in the codebase</b>

 <h2>Usage</h2>
 The assistant can be launched by running the ghost.py.
 The assistant will greet you and wait for your command.
 You can give commands using your voice.